morgancheung914/pantheon-ai-test-morgan/README.md

 - Add a section at the top of this README, containing your answers to the questions, as well as the output `wandb` graphs and images resulting from your training run.
 You are also invited to talk about difficulties you encountered and how you overcame them
 - Link to your git repository in your email reply and share it with us/make it public

+# Chatbot Assignment:

+To complete this assignment, you are required to create assistants in [HuggingChat](https://huggingface.co/chat/settings/assistants/new) and address the following questions:

+* Compare atleast 3 different models and provide insights on Content Quality, Contextual Understanding, Language Fluency and Ethical Considerations with examples.

+* What are the parameters that can be used to control response.
+Explain in detail.

+* Explore various techniques used in prompt engineering, such as template-based prompts, rule-based prompts, and machine learning-based prompts and provide what are the challenges and considerations in designing effective prompts with examples.

+* What is retrieval-augmented generation(RAG) and how is it applied in natural language generation tasks?

 <br>